Consumer Debt Statistics that Highlight America’s Debt Crisis

 Depository institutions, savings institutions, and commercial banks are the major holders of US consumer debt.
 In total, 40% of the national consumer debt ($1.6 trillion) is owed to these sources.

 Discretionary expenses such as dining, nightlife, leisure, travel, and hobbies take up 37% of Americans’ income.

 It seems US citizens are used to spending their disposable income on themselves.
 While 36% of income that doesn’t cover bills and food goes toward debt reduction, 15% is spent on nightlife and dining, consumer statistics show.

 The vast majority of Americans (87%) say financial security and stability are the main prerequisites to a positive outlook on life.

 Money may not be the key to happiness, but it seems US personal debt can easily be a source of misery.
 Half of all Americans say their finances often cause them to feel anxious, insecure, and afraid.
 A quarter say the issue makes them feel unpleasant “all the time.”

-14. The total consumer debt – mortgage and non-mortgage combined – in Canada reached $2.21 trillion in the fourth quarter of 2018.
+The total consumer debt – mortgage and non-mortgage combined – in Canada reached $2.25 trillion in the 2nd quarter of 2019.